janeheathcote/AWG-ETC/README.md

 # ETC_pipeline.py

 Summary:
-This script is a comprehensive pipeline for simulating and analyzing the performance of an AWG (Arrayed Waveguide Grating) spectrograph, particularly for exoplanet transit observations.
+This script is a comprehensive pipeline for simulating and analyzing the performance of an AWG (Arrayed Waveguide Grating) spectrograph, specifically for exoplanet transit observations.
 It includes an Exposure Time Calculator (ETC) and additional tools for end-to-end calculation of planetary S/N.

+Utilizes the [pypsg package](https://gitlab.com/frontierdevelopmentlab/astrobiology/pypsg) for remotely calling NASA's [Planetary Spectrum Generator (PSG)](https://psg.gsfc.nasa.gov/).

 Key Features:

     Exposure Time Calculator (ETC): Calculates the required exposure time and signal-to-noise ratio (S/N) for a given observation scenario.

-    Remote PSG Integration: Uses the [pypsg package](https://gitlab.com/frontierdevelopmentlab/astrobiology/pypsg) to remotely call NASA's Planetary Spectrum Generator (PSG) for generating stellar and transit spectra.
+    Remote PSG Integration: Uses the pypsg package to remotely call NASA's Planetary Spectrum Generator (PSG) for generating stellar and transit spectra.
 Results are cached for efficiency.

     Planetary S/N Calculation: Computes planetary signal-to-noise using a dedicated equation.